BIDS/datarray/doc/source/basic_data_array.rst

      [ 1.,  1.,  1.]])
     ('x', 'y')

-When there are unlabeled dimensions, they also must be consistently oriented across arrays when broadcasting:
+When there are unnamed dimensions, they also must be consistently oriented across arrays when broadcasting:

     >>> b = DataArray(np.random.randn(3,2,4), ['x', None, 'y'])